Bringing A Lawsuit On Someone Else's Behalf

 Here are a few scenarios in which this could happen:

 1. Wrongful death cases.
 Naturally, in this case, the wronged party cannot bring the case to court.
-Indiana law allows for wrongful death cases to be brought to court generally only by immediate family members (spouse or children), who bear the greatest financial burden from the wrongful death.
+Indiana law allows for wrongful death cases to be brought to court only by the personal representative of the deceased’s estate.
+However, damages can be awarded to immediate family members including:

-In some cases, the parties who were left to pay for medical or funeral expenses can also bring these suits, even if they are of no relation to the deceased.
+In some cases, the parties who were left to pay for medical or funeral expenses can also bring these lawsuits, even if they are of no relation to the deceased.

 4. Class action cases.
 A class action suit is brought for a large group of people (called a "class") who may have been injured or in some way harmed by a single entity or group of entities.
 (A common example would be in the case of a defective medication, which causes harm to several people who are otherwise unrelated to each other.)